gcallah/hambone/chaps/chap1.md

 Most of the residents are poor: the average family income is less than $20,000.
 The vast majority of them, almost 90%, are black folk, but until recently, the leading citizen of the town was a white businessman, Will Shepherd.
-He owned the town's only real estate agency, as well as its used car dealership, and its most popular bar, Elsie's.
+He owned the town's only real estate agency as well as its used car dealership, and its most popular bar, Elsie's.

 But there were rumors, rumors that his real money came from controlling the